Climbing in Manikia: The Low-Down on the Unspoiled Greek Paradise

 Kalamos Beach Evia Greece

-You can easily stay entertained during rest days in Manikia.
+It’s not difficult at all to keep yourself entertained during rest days in Manikia.
 That is, if you still have any energy left.

 Couppa Castle Vrisi Evia

-You can go for a walk to Couppa Castle (also known as Dragonera Castle) and the church of Panagia Dragonera above Vrisi.
+If you’ve itchy feet, go for a walk to Couppa Castle (also known as Dragonera Castle) and the church of Panagia Dragonera above Vrisi.
 There’s a path leading to the church, an ancient road actually, since this whole ridge is an archeological site.
 It was an ancient settlement and then a medieval fortress, and you can still see remnants of walls and gates, a holy fountain in a cave, as well as two towers at the western end where the fortification is in better shape.

 Spread the love